PAIDiPaidThis.com

 Why the price varies so much

-The Director's fee is not set by any regulator or scale beyond what each firm chooses to charge, unlike the Crematorium fee or a Burial plot, which are fixed by the local authority or cemetery.
-It reflects a mix of overheads, staffing levels and how the firm positions itself, which is why a national chain can charge noticeably more than a local independent for work that looks the same from the outside.
-The Celebrant, transport and any extras sit on top of this and are usually itemised separately, so the fee itself is the cleanest single figure to compare between quotes, and the one most worth putting side by side before you commit to a firm.
+The director's fee is not set by any regulator or scale beyond what each firm chooses to charge, unlike the crematorium fee or a burial plot, which are fixed by the local authority or cemetery.
+It reflects a mix of overheads, staffing levels and how the firm positions itself.
+A firm running a large showroom, a fleet of cars and several branches carries more cost than a smaller independent working from a single site, and that cost has to land somewhere.
+Ownership matters here too: a national chain answers to different pressures than a family-run local firm, and this often shows up as a noticeably higher fee for work that looks the same from the outside.
+Region plays a part as well, since overheads like premises and staff wages differ across the country, so the same service can carry a different fee even before you get to how any one firm chooses to price itself.
+The celebrant, transport and any extras sit on top of this and are usually itemised separately, so the fee itself is the cleanest single figure to compare between quotes, and the one most worth putting side by side before you commit to a firm.

 How to pay less

-- Ask each funeral director to quote their own fee separately from disbursements like the crematorium fee or a burial plot.
+• Ask each funeral director to quote their own fee separately from disbursements like the crematorium fee or a burial plot, rather than accepting one combined total.

-- Get the Standardised Price List from at least three firms, mixing a national chain with a local independent.
+• Get the standardised price list from at least three firms, mixing a national chain with a local independent, and put the fee lines next to each other.

-- Ask exactly what the fee includes, such as staff on the day, the hearse and paperwork, so you can compare like-for-like.
+• Ask exactly what the fee includes, such as staff on the day, the hearse and paperwork, so you're comparing the same bundle of work rather than guessing.

-- Question any fee that looks high relative to others quoting for the same service and the same date.
+• Question any fee that looks high relative to others quoting for the same service and the same date.
+A firm that can't explain the gap usually has no good reason for it.

 Common questions